 This is the third edition of the ‘One Million Climate Jobs’ report, written with the support of trade unions and environmental groups.
 It has been completely revised, expanded and updated.

-An online version of this report and the Online Technical Companion will be available for download from this website from the beginning of October 1st, 2014.
+The Online Technical Companion will be available for download from this website shortly.

 This report has been produced by the Campaign against Climate Change Trade Union group in conjunction with the Bakers, Food and Allied Workers Union (BFAWU), Communication Workers Union (CWU), Fire Brigades Union (FBU), National Union of Students (NUS), Public and Commercial Services Union (PCS), Transport Salaried Staffs Associationa (TSSA), Unite, the union (UNITE), and the University and College Union (UCU)